wekan/minio-metadata/README.md

 ## Transferring files

-a) Do everything at once:

-1. Edit `settings.sh` to change MongoDB, SQLite and Minio settings.
+1) Edit `settings.sh` to change MongoDB, SQLite and Minio settings.

-2a) Do everything of 2b at one step
+2a) Do everything of 2b) at one step

  `./start.sh`